cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 responsible for running the project, but with a set deadline for how they will be replaced by an elected steering committee.

-**Question: do we have a good example of this that I can link to?
-I'm failing to find the original one from k8s**
+For example, Kubernetes started with a [Bootstrap Governance Committee](https://www.cncf.io/blog/2017/10/16/kubernetes-community-steering-committee-election-results/)

 ### Decision Process

-We recommend using consensus as the primary decision-making method, but you will also need to determine the list of things that requires a vote, such as issuing or amending policies, spending, etc. This section will also specify how you determine quorum for voting with recommended language found in the template.
+We recommend using [Lazy Consensus] as the primary decision-making method, but you will also need to determine the list of things that requires a vote, such as issuing or amending policies, spending, etc. This section will also specify how you determine quorum for voting with recommended language found in the template.

+You will need to also come up with a process for documenting these decisions and have a consistent place where the community can get more information about past decisions that were made.

 ### Getting in touch